Strategic

 Technology

-• Data integration middleware
+• Data integration from forecasting and production/QA sources

 Hardware